MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 # What's a port order?

-If you currently have a phone service provider or carrier and already have phone numbers for your users, you need to create what is called a "*port order*" that transfers those phone number to Microsoft Teams.
+If you currently have a phone service provider or carrier and already have phone numbers for your users, you need to create a "*port order*" to transfer those phone numbers to Microsoft Teams.
 When the numbers are ported over, you can assign those phone numbers to your users.

 After you port your phone numbers over to Teams, Microsoft becomes your service provider and you can disconnect your service with your old service provider or carrier.

-## What you need to know about number porting

-Review the information here to get familiar with number porting.
+Review the information in this article to get familiar with number porting.
 After that, you should be ready to create a port order and transfer your phone numbers.
 See [Transfer phone numbers to Teams](transfer-phone-numbers-to-teams.md) for step-by-step instructions.

 ## What countries or regions support number porting?